 A gas-phase module combined with a hybrid sectional-bulk mass-based aerosol module is implemented in the MONARCH model.
-The gas-phase chemical mechanism used is the Carbon Bond 2005 chemical mechanism (CB05; Yarwood et al., 2005) extended with Chlorine chemistry (Sarwar et al., 2012).
-The CB05 is well formulated for urban to remote tropospheric conditions.
-It considers 51 chemical species and solves 156 reactions, and the rate constants were updated based on evaluations from Atkinson et al. (2004) and Sander et al. (2006).
-The photolysis scheme used in the MONARCH model is the Fast-J scheme (Wild et al., 2000).
+The gas-phase chemical mechanism used is the Carbon Bond 2005 chemical mechanism (CB05; Yarwood.
+G. et al., 2005) extended with Chlorine chemistry (Sarwar et al., 2012).
+The rate constants were updated based on evaluations from (Atkinson et al., 2004; Sander et al., 2006).
+The photolysis scheme used is the Fast-J scheme (Wild et al., 2000).
 It is coupled with physics of each model layer (e.g., aerosols, clouds, absorbers as ozone) and it considers grid-scale clouds from the atmospheric driver.

-The aerosol module in MONARCH model solves the life cycle of sea salt, dust, organic matter (both primary and secondary), black carbon, sulfate, and nitrate aerosols.
+The aerosol module in MONARCH model solves the life cycle of sea salt, dust, organic matter (both primary and secondary), black carbon, sulphate and nitrate aerosols.
 While a sectional approach is used for dust and sea salt, a bulk description of the other aerosol species is adopted.
-A simplified gas-aqueous-aerosol mechanism accounts for sulfur chemistry (Spada, 2015).
+A simplified gas-aqueous-aerosol mechanism accounts for sulphur chemistry (Spada, 2015).
 The production of secondary nitrate-ammonium aerosol is solved using the thermodynamic equilibrium model EQSAM (Metzger et al., 2002).
 The coarse nitrate production is computed with an uptake reaction of HNO3 on dust and sea salt coarse particles.
-The formation of SOA is considered using a simple non-volatile scheme accounting for the contribution of anthropogenic, biomass burning, and biogenic formation (Pai et al., 2020).
-Mineral dust emissions can be calculated online using one of the schemes described in Pérez et al. (2011) and Klose et al. (2021), while several source functions are available to compute sea salt aerosol emissions (Spada et al., 2013).
+The formation of SOA is considered using a simple non-volatile scheme accounting for the contribution of anthropogenic, biomass burning and biogenic formation (Pai et al., 2020).
 Hygroscopic growth is considered for all aerosol components except mineral dust.